Skip to content

 Definition

-Header-only mining (HOM) is the Stratum V2 mode used on standard channels, where a hashing device works only on the block header and never assembles transactions itself.
-The upstream node selects the transactions and computes the merkle root, then hands the device a fixed merkle root inside a standard job.
-The device's job is simply to grind the header fields it is allowed to change: the version, the nonce, and the nTime timestamp.
+Header-only mining (HOM) is the Stratum V2 operating mode used on standard channels, in which a hashing device works exclusively on the 80-byte block header and never touches transactions at all.
+The upstream node or pool selects the transactions, builds the coinbase, and computes the merkle root; the device receives that merkle root pre-baked inside a NewMiningJob message and simply grinds the header fields it is permitted to change.
+It is the cleanest expression of Stratum V2's design philosophy: push complexity up the stack, keep the embedded device small, fast, and dumb.

 In Simple Terms

-Header-only mining (HOM) is the Stratum V2 mode used on standard channels, where a hashing device works only on the block header and never assembles…
+Header-only mining (HOM) is the Stratum V2 operating mode used on standard channels, in which a hashing device works exclusively on the 80-byte block header…

 Explore the Full Glossary